chaitanyakrt/COA_LAB/README.md

 2. The main changes like introducing the counters and printing the results were done in the code shader.cc in the folder src/gpgpu-sim

-3. Issued state - Warps that issue an instruction to the execution pipeline are accounted here.
+3. Issued state - Warps that issue an instruction to the execution pipeline are accounted here.</br>
-   Waiting state - Warps waiting for an instruction to commit so that further dependent instructions can be issued to the pipeline are in this category.
+   Waiting state - Warps waiting for an instruction to commit so that further dependent instructions can be issued to the pipeline are in this category.</br>
-   Excess ALU (XALU) state - Warps that are ready for execution of arithmetic operations, but cannot execute due to unavailability of resources are in this category.
+   Excess ALU (XALU) state - Warps that are ready for execution of arithmetic operations, but cannot execute due to unavailability of resources are in this category. </br>
-   Excess MEM (XMEM) state - Warps that are ready to send an instruction to the Load/Store pipeline but are restricted are accounted here.
+   Excess MEM (XMEM) state - Warps that are ready to send an instruction to the Load/Store pipeline but are restricted are accounted here.</br>
-   Other state - Warps waiting on a synchronization instruction or warps that do not have their instructions in the instruction buffer.
+   Other state - Warps waiting on a synchronization instruction or warps that do not have their instructions in the instruction buffer.</br>

 4. The changes were done in the scheduler_unit::cycle() portion of the code where the warps were issued by the scheduler based on the ibuffer and other parameters.